Death in a recliner chair: Malia Li sentenced to prison for manslaughter - NZ Herald

-Malia Li, 53, has been incarcerated since early July, when her trial ended.
+Malia Li, 53, has been incarcerated since early July, when a jury found her guilty of manslaughter.
 She returned to the High Court at Auckland on Wednesday - after her sentencing hearing was twice before delayed by Covid-19 lockdown restrictions.

-"Ms Li, this is a sad case," Justice Edwin Wylie told the mother-of-two as he announced the sentence for manslaughter.
+"Ms Li, this is a sad case," Justice Edwin Wylie told the mother-of-two as he announced his decision.

 "Your neglect of your husband started well prior to his death."

-Lanitola Epenisa died in October 2016 from the blood infection sepsis, after two strokes slowly ate away at his ability to walk and speak coherently and he developed pressure sores from immobility.
+Lanitola Epenisa died in October 2016 from the blood infection sepsis, after two strokes slowly took away his ability to walk and speak coherently and he developed pressure sores from immobility.

 He was found dead by emergency staff in a squalid Māngere home, drenched in urine in a room with a maggot-ridden bag of soiled clothes and a nest of mice.